PharmaLedger-IMI/helmchart-ethadapter/charts/epi/README.md

     # The name of the ALB group, can be used to configure a single ALB by multiple ingress objects
     alb.ingress.kubernetes.io/group.name: default
     # Specifies the HTTP path when performing health check on targets.
-    alb.ingress.kubernetes.io/healthcheck-path: /check
+    alb.ingress.kubernetes.io/healthcheck-path: /
     # Specifies the port used when performing health check on targets.
     alb.ingress.kubernetes.io/healthcheck-port: traffic-port
     # Specifies the HTTP status code that should be expected when doing health checks against the specified health check path.
     alb.ingress.kubernetes.io/success-codes: "200"
-    # Listen on HTTPS protocol at port 3000 at the ALB
+    # Listen on HTTPS protocol at port 443 at the ALB
-    alb.ingress.kubernetes.io/listen-ports: '[{"HTTPS":3000}]'
+    alb.ingress.kubernetes.io/listen-ports: '[{"HTTPS":443}]'
-    # Allow access from a specific IP address only, e.g. from the NAT Gateway of your EPI Cluster
-    alb.ingress.kubernetes.io/inbound-cidrs: 8.8.8.8/32
     # Use internet facing
     alb.ingress.kubernetes.io/scheme: internet-facing
     # Use most current (as of Dec 2021) encryption ciphers